-After you install an SL1 Collector, use the Add Node wizard on the Nodes page (Manage > Nodes) to register the collector so that it can communicate with the SL1 Database Server to share its collected data.
-Part of the setup takes place in the Node Configuration Utility, which has its own user interface separate from the SL1 user interface.

-NOTE: The Nodes page and the Node Configuration Utility replace some of the functionality previously found in the Web Configuration Utility in versions of SL1 prior to version 11.2.0.
+NOTE: Part of the setup for SL1 Collectors takes place in the Node Configuration Utility, which has its own user interface separate from the SL1 user interface.
+The Nodes page and the Node Configuration Utility replace some of the functionality previously found in the Web Configuration Utility in earlier versions of SL1.